The University has changed its name. Read more about the renaming of the Ryerson University.

 About the Lincoln Alexander School of Law at Toronto Metropolitan University

 At Toronto Metropolitan University (TMU), our tradition is innovation.
 Situated in Canada’s largest urban area and financial centre, we are known for our dedication to meeting societal needs through career-relevant education and practical learning.
-In recent years, we added a focus on entrepreneurship to our academic teaching and research to better prepare students to meet evolving societal needs.
+In recent years, we added a focus on entrepreneurship to our academic teaching and research to better prepare our law students to meet evolving societal needs.

 Lincoln Alexander Law builds on this distinctive history.
 We designed a different kind of law school to create a different kind of lawyer – one who is innovative, nimble and well equipped to meet the evolving technological and social challenges taking place in society and the marketplace.